Theoretical Foundations of Conformal Prediction: Localized conformal prediction

-This algorithm comes with a guarantee that can be viewed as an approximation of conditional coverage. \begin{theorem} Suppose $(X_1,Y_1),\dots,(X_{n+1}, Y_{n+1})$ are i.i.d. and $s$ is a symmetric score function, and let $\cC(X_{n+1})$ be the output of Algorithm~\ref{alg:rlcp}.
+This algorithm comes with a guarantee that can be viewed as an approximation of conditional coverage. \begin{theorem}[Coverage guarantee for randomly-localized conformal prediction] Suppose $(X_1,Y_1),\dots,(X_{n+1}, Y_{n+1})$ are i.i.d.\ and $s$ is a symmetric score function, and let $\cC(X_{n+1})$ be the output of Algorithm~\ref{alg:rlcp}.
 Then,

-\end{theorem} Note that this also implies the usual marginal coverage guarantee by the tower property.
-We can interpret this coverage property as follows.
+\end{theorem} Note that this also implies the usual marginal coverage guarantee, by the tower property.
+We can interpret the coverage property guaranteed in Theorem~\ref{thm:rlcp-coverage} as follows.
 Since we choose $H(X_{n+1}, \cdot)$ to be localized near $X_{n+1}$, the distribution of $X_{n+1} \mid \tilde X_{n+1}$ is concentrated near $\tilde X_{n+1}$.
 Thus, the result of Theorem~\ref{thm:rlcp-coverage} is essentially a guarantee of coverage for a test point $X_{n+1}$ sampled from a distribution that is concentrated near $\tilde{X}_{n+1}$---a relaxation of conditioning on the exact value of the test point $X_{n+1}$.

 \begin{proof}[Proof of Theorem~\ref{thm:rlcp-coverage}] First, note that $(X_1, Y_1),\dots,(X_n, Y_n)$ are independent of $(X_{n+1}, Y_{n+1}, \tilde{X}_{n+1})$, by construction.
 Next, by the definition of $\tilde X_{n+1}$, the joint distribution of $(X_{n+1}, Y_{n+1}, \tilde{X}_{n+1})$ is defined by